mebusy/notes/dev_notes/Compiler4_SyntaxAnalysis.md

 > Figure 4.15: Terminal *c* is in FIRST(A) and *a* is in FOLLOW(A)

 For a preview of how FIRST can be used during predictive parsing, consider two A-productions A → α | β  , where FIRST(α) and FIRST(β) are disjoint sets.
 We can then choose between these A-productions by looking at the next input symbol *a* since *a* can be in at most one of FIRST(α) and FIRST(β), not both.
 For instance if *a* is in FIRST(β) choose the production A → β .
-This idea will be explored when LL(l) grammars are defined in Section 4.4.3.
+This idea will be explored when LL(1) grammars are defined in Section 4.4.3.

 Define *FOLLOW(A)* , for nonterminal A, to be the set of terminals *a* that can appear immediately to the right of A in some sentential form; that is, the set of terminals *a* such that there exists a derivation of the form S ⇒<sup>\*</sup> αAaβ for some α and β , as in Fig. 4.15.
 Note that there may have been symbols between A and *a* at some time during the derivation, but if so, they derived ε and disappeared.
 In addition, if A can be the rightmost symbol in some sentential form, then $ is in FOLLOW(A); recall that $ is a special "endmarker" symbol that is assumed not to be a symbol of any grammar.